ryman1/keeweb-wiki/Plugins.md

 ## How to create KeeWeb plugin

-Install keeweb-plugin package.
-It will guide you through plugin creation:
+Plugin builder page is the easiest way to start, here's it: https://plugins.keeweb.info/create-plugin.html

+To sign and use your plugin, you will need `keeweb-plugin` npm package:
 ```bash
 $ npm i -g keeweb-plugin
 ```

 Don't want to install it?
 [Here](https://github.com/keeweb/keeweb/blob/develop/plugins/keeweb-plugin/keeweb-plugin.js)'s the script, you can just download it.

-This command will generate all files necessary to develop and distribute the plugin:
+This command can generate all files necessary to develop and distribute the plugin, if you prefer command-line interface:

 ```bash
 $ keeweb-plugin create